marcusrossel/live-lightshow/Documentation/User/Getting Started.md

 # Getting Started

 This guide contains a basic introduction on how to use _Live Lightshow_.
-It will introduce basic concepts used in _Live Lightshow_ and show you how to apply them in practice.
+It will introduce its basic concepts and show you how to apply them in practice.

 ## Concepts